ISA guide: everything you need to know for the 2024/25 tax year

 If you have children or grandchildren, you can save into a junior ISA for them.

-These can be the cash or stocks and shares variety.
+These can be cash or the stocks and shares variety.
 The account has to be opened by a parent or guardian, but once it’s set up, anyone can add money to it up to £9,000 per tax year.
 As with adult ISAs, any investment gains or interest earned is totally tax-free.

 The child cannot touch the money until they are 18.
 As soon as they reach their 18th birthday, they can spend it – or save or invest it – as they choose.
 This means alongside the cash you deposit into their account, try and also deposit good financial habits into their brains by teaching them about money.